TomasHubelbauer/indexed-db/readme.md

 If they are, I might be able to get away with having Time Machine back them up and not even implement import/export in the application.

+### Look into how IndexedDB works with `File`s and if they are encrypted, too

+If not, export could be implemented by dumping the contents of the IndexedDB into a `File` instance and then saving the `File` into the same DB making it appear as a standalone file on the disk (presumably that is what the `files` directory is for…).